cs130-w21/17/README.md

 This opens the EasyMeet homepage in your browser on port 3000.
 Since our app is not yet verified by Google, the common man would not be able to login and view their Google calendar through our website.
 However, if you are either Keerti or Doruk, then we have whitelisted your emails to allow registration and continue navigating our app.
 To see more information on how to navigate our website, turn to our GitHub Wiki's page labelled 'User Manual'.

 ## Testing
+**Disclaimer: Again, if you do not have our environment variables, most of these tests will be unlikely to succeed.**
 If you would like to run the test cases we have built for our app, then the directory you are currently on determines which test cases you run.
 To test the backend, simply remain in the top level folder and run:
 ```
 npm run test